-August 23 & 24: Missouri Headwaters State Park
+Missouri Headwaters State Park

-CHERRY RIVER, Where the Rivers Mix is a live music and art event, located at the glorious Missouri Headwaters State Park.
-CHERRY RIVER is a collaboration of Indigenous scholar and musician Shane Doyle and artist Mary Ellen Strom.
-Live musicians will perform on drift boats floating on the three rivers toward the confluence of the Missouri or where Native Peoples called “Where the Rivers Mix”.
-Doyle and Strom’s project examines the history and ecology of this significant site.
-The project CHERRY RIVER uses the flow of the three rivers as a narrative structure and a cultural bridge.
+The event integrated acclaimed musicians the Northern Cree Singers from Alberta, Canada, and Jamie Fox and the Fox Family Fiddlers, a renowned Métis group from Fort Belknap, MT.
+The musicians performed on drift boats floating on the three rivers toward the confluence of the Missouri or where Native Peoples called “Where the Rivers Mix.”
+Doyle and Strom’s project examined the history and ecology of this significant site.
+The project CHERRY RIVER used the flow of the three rivers as a narrative structure and a cultural bridge.